 Other implementations of the 1951 USAF target

 So far, I have not personally tested 1951 USAF targets of better quality (this might change in view of the results of the current test).
-The specifications of a Thorlabs equivalent target with groups -2 to +7 include a line spacing tolerance of ±1µm and a line width tolerance of ±0.5µm, while the Chinese target has a tolerance of tens of µm.
+The specifications of a Thorlabs equivalent target (dead link) with groups -2 to +7 include a line spacing tolerance of ±1µm and a line width tolerance of ±0.5µm, while the Chinese target has a tolerance of tens of µm.
 Thorlabs also makes a smaller 1951 USAF target with groups 2 to 7, for testing resolutions on the subject side up to 228 lp/mm.
 Edmund Optics additionally has high-resolution 1951 USAF targets with groups -2 to +9, for testing resolutions up to 645 lp/mm (the finest set is group 9 element 3).
 So-called extreme resolution 1951 USAF targets are available, and include e.g. groups 4 to 11.
-One specific implementation guarantees up to group 11 element 3, and includes group 11 elements 4-6 without guarantees.
+One specific implementation (dead link) guarantees up to group 11 element 3, and includes group 11 elements 4-6 without guarantees.

 Standard targets for testing high resolutions are very expensive, with the best targets as expensive as top-of-the-line lenses and delicate enough to almost require clean-room handling.
 The need for cheaper alternatives for non-professional lens testing in macrophotography and photomacrography is therefore obvious.
 Both biological and technological subjects offer patterns suitable for testing (e.g., this post on photomacrography.net discusses the use of silicon wafers discarded during IC production, often available as curiosities at reasonable prices).
 Current LSI wafers are too large for easy handling and contain detail far too small to be useful to microscopists, but legacy wafers are smaller and more useful.
 Generations of microscopists have used diatoms as resolution targets with transmission microscopes.